WHO WE ARE

 Staff

-Executive Director: Dr. Heather Biola is a professional teacher educator with an extensive educational background in classroom instruction, curriculum design, and program development.
-An experienced grant writer, Dr. Biola understands needs analysis, project program design, administration, and follow-up analysis and evaluation.
-She has supported student teaching and new teacher entry into the educational system.
+Executive Director: Dr. Heather Biola is a professional teacher educator with extensive experience in classroom instruction, curriculum design, and program development.
+Dr. Biola is an experienced grant writer who understands needs analysis, project design and administration, and follow-up analysis and evaluation.
+She has supported student teaching and the entry of new teachers into the educational system.

 Administrative Assistant: Denise Hass